StampedeProsthetics/stampedearm-armsync/README.md

 # stampedearm-armsync
-###Master Planning and Brainstorming
+### Master Planning and Brainstorming
-''''ArmSync''' is the software package that interfaces the prosthetic & it's electronics to the Stampede Arm server for updates, diagnostics, debugging and help.
+**ArmSync** is the software package that interfaces the prosthetic & it's electronics to the Stampede Arm server for updates, diagnostics, debugging and help.

 Goals
 - [ ] Client Facing - Software should be easy to use for the most basic of customers